On This Page

 The American Kennel Club (AKC) has officially designated a purebred Pomeranian’s size as being between three and seven pounds.
 However, it’s easy to find a Pom that is much bigger than the norm.

-These are the only three reasons why a Pomeranian will be much bigger than the standard size:
+These are the only three reasons why a dog might be large breed Pomeranian compared to the Pom breed standard:

 - He’s overweight.
 It’s a normal problem for the Pomeranian breed of dog, and is even more likely in Poms that have bigger bones.